gcpjedi/google-k8s-workshop-v2/modules/14-secure-network.md

     `kubectl` hangs as private endpoint is not available over the internet

-1. Create jumpbox in the same subnet as Kuberentes cluster
+1. Create a jumpbox in the same subnet as Kuberentes cluster.

     ```shell
-    # create jumpbox instance in the same subnet
     gcloud compute instances create jumpbox-inner \
       --subnet=workshop-subnet \
       --machine-type=f1-micro \